Agarciafernandez/Agarciafernandez.github.io/_pages/about.md

 Awards
 ======

+- Best paper award for the paper

-- Second best paper award for the paper "Hybrid PHD-PMB Trajectory Smoothing Using Backward Simulation" (IEEE International Conference on Multisensor Fusion and Integration for Intelligent Systems, 2024).
+- Third Best paper award for the paper "Spooky effect in optimal OSPA estimation and how GOSPA solves it" (22nd International Conference on Information Fusion, 2019).

 - Second best paper award for the paper "An analysis on metric-driven multi-target sensor management: GOSPA versus OSPA" (24th International Conference on Information Fusion, 2021).

-- Third Best paper award for the paper "Spooky effect in optimal OSPA estimation and how GOSPA solves it" (22nd International Conference on Information Fusion, 2019).

-- Best paper award for the paper "Generalized optimal sub-pattern assignment metric" (20th International Conference on Information Fusion, 2017).
+- Second best paper award for the paper [Y. Xia, A. F. Garcia-Fernandez and L. Svensson, "Hybrid PHD-PMB Trajectory Smoothing Using Backward Simulation," 2024 IEEE International Conference on Multisensor Fusion and Integration for Intelligent Systems (MFI), Pilsen, Czech Republic, 2024, pp. 1-8, doi: 10.1109/MFI62651.2024.10705782](https://ieeexplore.ieee.org/document/10705782).